al-codepone/this-site/README.md

 ## Installation

 `this site` uses [composer](http://getcomposer.org) for installation.
-Run `composer install` in the `deploy` directory - this will download `cityphp` and create the autoloader.
-Next create a MySQL database for your application.
-Then set these variables in `deploy/const.php`:
+Run `composer install` in the `deploy` directory.
+Create a MySQL database for your application.
+Set these constants in `deploy/const.php`:

 - `ROOT` - an absolute path pointing to your web application root.
 For example, if the application is at `http://mysite.com/` then `ROOT` is `/`.
 As another example, if the application is at `http://mysite.com/myapp/` then `ROOT` is `/myapp/`.
 - `MYSQL_HOST` - the MySQL database host